Southwest employee hospitalized after being punched by passenger, police say - NewsBreak

 The incident occurred during the boarding process for Southwest Flight 4976 from Dallas Love Field airport to New York’s La Guardia airport on Saturday.

 According to the Dallas Police Department, 32-year-old Arielle Jean Jackson boarded the flight at 12:40 p.m. and got into an argument with one of the operation agents after being asked to exit the plane.
-As Jackson was exiting the plane, another argument occurred with another female operations agent, who the passenger allegedly then punched in the head.FAA says 37 ‘serious’ cases of unruly airline behavior to be reviewed by FBI for possible prosecution
+As Jackson was exiting the plane, another argument occurred with another female operations agent, who the passenger allegedly then punched in the head.Thanksgiving 2021: Talking turkey about vaccination etiquette

 Police arrested and charged Jackson with aggravated assault, according to the Dallas Police Department.
 The agent was taken to a local hospital but was released Saturday night and is at home resting, said Southwest Airlines spokesperson Chris Mainz.